-During the year officers of the Authority have been actively involved in the Future Landscapes Wales programme.
+During the year officers of the Authority have been actively involved in the Future Landscapes Wales programme and the Minister made a statement on Designated Landscapes on 13th March 2018.

 The Wellbeing of Future Generations Act

 The Authority has worked with the Welsh Local Government Association (WLGA) as an Early Adopter and undertaken Member and officer training with Brecon Beacons and Snowdonia National Park Authorities (NPAs).
 The Corporate and Resources Plan for 2018/19 has been prepared to deliver against the seven Well-being Goals set by Welsh Government.
 The plan shows budget distribution across the Wellbeing Goals and the Authority's Well-being Objectives.